-All applications must be received by Real Racine by 4 p.m. on Monday, December 3, 2018.
-The review committee will meet in December and the grants will be announced in early January 2019.
+Applications will be available on-line at www.realracine.com or at the Real Racine Visitor Center located at 14015 Washington Ave., Sturtevant, WI 53177.
+All applications must be received by Real Racine by 4 p.m. on Tuesday, December 15, 2020.
+They can be emailed to Cari@realracine.com or dropped off at the visitor center located at 14015 Washington Ave.
+The review committee will meet in December and the grants will be announced in early January, 2021.
 The committee consists of representatives from various City Departments, businesses and non-profit agencies.

-The program accepts applications from private, non-profit corporations and for-profit businesses for the marketing of events and projects which will occur within the City of Racine.
+The program accepts applications from non-profit 501c-3 or 501c6 organizations for the marketing of events and projects which will occur within the City of Racine.
 They must be open to the general public, non-political in nature and be held in a venue that is ADA accessible.
 Conventions and exhibitions, as a component of a convention, and business meetings are not eligible for funding.
-Organizations that were grant recipients in the past may apply, but preference will be given to first-time applicants.
+Organizations that were grant recipients in the past may apply, but preference will be given to first time applicants.
 We are especially looking for events which will seek to promote Racine’s culture.
-Specifically, promote the lifestyle of our residents, the history of the area, our art, architecture, religion(s) and other elements that shape our way of life.
+Specifically promote the lifestyle of our residents and elements that shape our way of life such as the history of the area, our art, architecture, religion(s), recreation, sports or health/fitness.

-The grant must be used for marketing the event or project outside of the Racine metropolitan area.
+The grant is to be used for marketing the event or project outside of the Racine metropolitan area.
 This is a matching grant fund, which means that the organization must at a minimum match dollar for dollar the amount awarded.
 This can be done either “in-kind” or by cash.
-The “ideal” event will be a first-time event, held over multiple days in the non-summer months that is likely to attract thousands of overnight visitors from outside of the area that fills hotel rooms.
+The “ideal” event will be a first time event, held over multiple days in the non-summer months that is likely to attract thousands of overnight visitors from outside of the area that fill hotel rooms.

 Those awarded grants will receive 70% of the total amount awarded at that time, with the remaining 30% being awarded upon submission of a post-event report.
 Failure to submit your post-event summary within 90 days or submitting summaries with incomplete or missing information may affect funding of future applications.